 Children and educators will be excluded from the service if there is an outbreak of an infectious disease against which they have not been immunised.
-The period of exclusion will be in accordance with the National Health and Medical Research Council's recommendations (www.nhmrc.gov.au).
+The period of exclusion will be in accordance with the National Health and Medical Research Council's recommendations.